0%

 sudo apt install nodejs npm

-Windows Specific Guidance: During installation, ensure "Add to PATH" is selected.
-If opting for WSL2, execute the Linux installation instructions within your WSL terminal.
+Windows Specific Guidance: If you insist on native Windows, make sure "Add to PATH" is checked during installation.
+If you've gone with WSL2 (the smart choice), just run the Linux instructions within your WSL terminal.

 node -v